Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_exceptions.md

 ### Using `Try/Catch`

-Here is an example of how to send a web request from an app - e.g. using Apizr in a Xamarin.Forms mobile app.
+Here is an example of how to send a web request from an app - e.g. using Apizr in a MAUI mobile app.

 Inject ```IApizrManager<IYourDefinedInterface>``` where you need it - e.g. into your ViewModel constructor
 ```csharp